dipesh-vatech/studio/README.md

 ### 1. Set Up Environment Variables

-Before running the application, you need to configure your local environment by providing API keys.
+Before running the application, you need to configure your local environment by providing API keys. **This project is configured to run on the free tiers of Firebase and Google AI, making it free to deploy and test for most feedback-gathering scenarios.**

 Open the `.env` file in the root of the project and add your keys. **Note:** Environment variable names are case-sensitive.
 Please use the exact names shown below.